Transfer Learning in Deep Reinforcement Learning: A Survey: Deep Reinforcement Learning and Transfer Learning

-A typical RL problem can be considered as training an agent to interact with an environment that follows a \textbf{Markov Decision Process (MPD)}~\cite{bellman1957markovian}.
-For each interaction with the MDP, the agent starts with an initial \textit{state} and performs an \emph{action} accordingly, which yields a \emph{reward} to guide the agent actions.
+The agent starts with an initial \textit{state} and performs an \emph{action} accordingly, which yields a \emph{reward} to guide the agent actions.
 Once the action is taken, the MDP transits to the next state by following the underlying \emph{transition dynamics} of the MDP.
-The agent accumulates the time-\emph{discounted} rewards along with its interactions with the MDP.
+The agent accumulates the time-\emph{discounted} rewards along with its interactions.
 A subsequence of interactions is referred to as an \emph{episode}.
-For MDPs with infinite horizons, one can assume that there are \textit{absorbing states}, such that any action taken upon an absorbing state will only lead to itself and yields zero rewards.
-All above-mentioned components in the MDP can be represented using a tuple $ \cM=(\mu_0, \cS, \cA, \cT, \gamma, \cR, \cS_0)$, in which: \begin{itemize} \item $\mu_0$ is the set of \textit{\textbf{initial states}}. \item $\cS$ is the \textit{\textbf{state}} space. \item $\cA$ is the \textit{\textbf{action}} space. \item $\cT: S \times A \times S \to \RR $ is the \textit{\textbf{transition probability distribution}}, where $\cT(s' |s,a)$ specifies the probability of the state transitioning to $s'$ upon taking action $a$ from state $s$. \item $\cR: S \times A \times S \to \RR$ is the \textit{\textbf{reward distribution}}, where $\cR(s, a, s')$ is the reward an agent can get by taking action $a$ from state $s$ with the next state being $s'$. \item $\gamma$ is a discounted factor, with $\gamma \in (0, 1]$. \item $\cS_0$ is the set of \textit{\textbf{absorbing states}}. \end{itemize}
+The above-mentioned components in an MDP can be represented using a tuple, \ie~$ \cM=(\mu_0, \cS, \cA, \cT, \gamma, \cR$), in which: \begin{itemize}[leftmargin=*]